paulowe/gcp/cloud-bigtable.md

 A Cloud Bigtable table is sharded in **block of contiguous rows called Tablets** to help balance the workload of queries

 Tablets are stored in **Colossus file system** which is an **SS table**.
-An SS table provides *persistent; ordered; immutable* map from keys to values
+An SS table provides *persistent; ordered; immutable* map from keys to values where both key and value are arbitrary byte strings